Aspasia1337/IATResolution/README.md

   <img src="images/x64dbg_Check.png" alt="x64 view" width="1000"/>
 </p>

-At this point, there is no ambiguity left.
+At this point, the behavior is now fully explained.
 This confirms that the binary does not rely on the PE import table but instead builds and uses its own runtime-resolved IAT, a technique that significantly reduces the usefulness of purely static analysis and requires runtime observation.

 ---